Walks from Cowdenbeath

 Cowdenbeath

-Cowdenbeath Station to Kirkcaldy Station
+Cowdenbeath to Kirkcaldy

 About three-quarters off-road on core paths, with grazing land, kissing gates, self-closing gates, slopes of about 10% and possibly stiles and muddy tracks.
 There are pavemented in-town road sections at each end.
 Goes along the banks of Camilla Loch and through Beveridge Park, part of a historic designed landscape.
 There may be grazing water buffalo.
 Bring food and drink as there is nowhere to stop and eat.
 An alternative route avoids the unwelcoming Raith Estate.